 Art: The UDC Edge

-At the University of the District of Columbia, you are blocks away from some of the most prestigious art collections and resources in the world.
-The National Gallery of Art, the museums of the Smithsonian Institution and countless other museums, galleries and exhibitions spaces help extend your learning experience beyond the studio and into the world.
+At the University of the District of Columbia, you are blocks away from some of the world's most prestigious art collections and resources.
+The National Gallery of Art, the Smithsonian Institution museums, and hundreds of galleries extend your learning experience beyond the studio into the world.
 On campus, the art, photography, and graphic-design design laboratories are equipped with state-of-the-art technology, and our instructors are dedicated to providing expert guidance and teaching as you discover your creative methods and avenues of expression.
 At UDC, you can explore your creativity, expand your technical skills, examine the wonders of art history, and express your artistic vision.

 Bachelor's Degree (BS) in Art

-Classes taught by working art professionals focus on the fundamentals of effective visual communication, creative visual problem-solving, merging classical techniques with technology.
+Classes, taught by working art professionals, focus on the fundamentals of effective visual communication, creative visual problem solving, and merging classical techniques with technology.
 Your studies in the UDC Art program will take you from inspiration to innovative technique and expression; the culmination being a professional portfolio of work that showing your creative vision.

 - Department of Visual and Performing Arts